How RAC WA uses Kapiche to understand members and wow stakeholders

 With Steven Hill, Senior Manager Voice of Member

-customers in research panel
+customers in research pannel

 The Royal Automobile Club of Western Australia (RAC) has a rich history of serving its members and the WA community for over 115 years.
 RAC speaks out on behalf of its 1.2 million members on many challenges facing WA, including road safety, transport and planning.
 It also offers essential products and services including roadside assistance, insurance, travel and tourism, finance, auto services, batteries, tires and home security services.

-Quickly process vast amounts of data to respond to the increasing demand from stakeholders for research insights.
+USE CASE: Quickly process vast amounts of data to respond to the increasing demand from stakeholders for research insights.

 With over 1.2 million members, the Royal Automobile Club of Western Australia (RAC) needed a way to process vast amounts of text data from member feedback to respond to its demand for research insights.